deloitte-uk-systems-engineering/quickstart-react-material-ui/README.md

 ## Deploy to AWS Fargate via Terraform

--   Navigate to `deploy/personal` for instructions on deploying app onto AWS Fargate on your **personal** AWS account
+Navigate to `deploy/personal` for instructions on deploying app to AWS Fargate on your **personal** AWS account

 ```sh
 .